Skip to main content

 The promotional period matters as much as the promotional rate.
 A $30/month deal that jumps to $80/month after 12 months costs $660 in year one and $960 in year two—an average of $67.50/month.
 Compare this total cost against providers offering consistent pricing like T-Mobile at $50/month.
 Hidden rate increases often negate promotional savings.

 February 2026 is an excellent time to shop for internet deals.
 Providers compete aggressively in Q1 to capture customers before summer moving season.
-Additionally, fixed wireless expansion from T-Mobile and Verizon has intensified price competition, benefiting consumers.
+Also, fixed wireless expansion from T-Mobile and Verizon has intensified price competition, benefiting consumers.
 Even established providers now offer better deals to prevent customer defection to wireless alternatives.

 Current Top Internet Deals